-1. Auctioneers select artworks based on their qualitative value and collectors’ interest.
-The works are offered at an estimated price approved by the owner.
+1.Tehran Auction selects artworks based on their qualitative value and collectors’ interest.
+The works are offered at an estimated price range approved by the owner.

 Up to 200m IRR by 10m IRR

-Over 200m IRR and up to including 500m IRR by 20m IRR
+Over 200m IRR and up to and including 500m IRR by 20m IRR

 Over 10b IRR by 1b IRR